-Defined by the ITU Telecommunication Standardization Sector (ITU-T).
-It’s a digital wrapper technology which provides an efficient and globally accepted way to multiplex different services onto optical light paths.
+Defined by the ITU Telecommunication Standardization Sector (ITU-T), OTN is a digital wrapper technology that provides an efficient and globally accepted way to multiplex different services onto optical light paths.
 The OTN technology or digital wrapper technology provides a network-wide framework that adds SONET/SDH-like features to WDM equipment.
 It creates a transparent, hierarchical network designed for use on both WDM and TDM devices.
-OTN integrates functions of transporting, multiplexing, routing, management, supervision, and builds OTN client (e.g. SONET/SDH, IP, ATM) connections in the Metro and Core networks.
+(More information about WDM and TDM system is available in Optical Wavelength Bands Evolution.)

 OTN network combines the advantages of optical transmission and electrical processing to provide end-to-end, transparent pipe connections, increased spectral efficiency, and large-capacity transmission capabilities for long-haul transmissions.
 The primary benefits of OTN network are presented as follows.

 Standard Hierarchy—OTN standards include a standard multiplexing hierarchy, defining exactly how the lower-rate signals ascend into the higher-rate payloads.
 This allows the WDM platform to shift lower-rate services within 10Gbps, 40Gbps, or 100Gbps wavelengths, without the need for external wavelength demultiplexing and manual interconnects.

 Transport Capacity Expansion—OTN networks provide the underlying high-capacity infrastructure for core interoffice, metropolitan interoffice, and broadband business-access networks.
 Carriers deploy OTN to support the greatest number of services on the least amount of infrastructure.